Monday, 29 June 2020

 As a follow-up to a previous blog from June 2019 ~ “The Lost Voices of WWII RAF/RCAF Greenwood” ~

-I was delighted to be invited by Dianne Hankinson LeGard, to the Decoration of the Graves ceremony at Old Holy Trinity Church in Middleton, Nova Scotia.
+I was delighted to be invited to the Decoration of the Graves ceremony at Old Holy Trinity Church in Middleton, Nova Scotia.
 This is the location of twenty-four Commonwealth War Graves Commission (CWGC) graves from WWII and three other post-war graves.

 The Decoration of the Graves Service is an annual event held since 1942.
 It was initiated in response to a letter to the Imperial Order Daughters of the Empire (IODE) Rosemary Chapter in Middleton, from Annie Badham, of Kilgetty, Pembrokeshire, Wales, the grieving mother of Aircraftsman 2nd Class Ivor George Badham who died 21 May 1942 ~ she asked if someone could please lay flowers on her son’s grave and continue to care for it.